The formal theory of relative monads: Relative monads

-We may now exhibit $j$-monads as monoids in $\X[j]$: conceptually, the equivalence arises from transposing the loose-cell $E(1, t)$ in the domain of the multiplication operator $\mu$ to the loose-cell $E(t, 1)$ in the codomain of the extension operator $\dag$, via the loose-adjunction $E(1, t) \adj E(t, 1)$.
-String diagramatically, this corresponds to bending the string associated with the tight-cell $t$ from pointing down to pointing up.
+We may now exhibit the $j$-monads of \cref{relative-monad} as monoids in $\X[j]$: conceptually, the equivalence arises from transposing the loose-cell $E(1, t)$ in the domain of the multiplication operator $\mu$ to the loose-cell $E(t, 1)$ in the codomain of the extension operator $\dag$, via the loose-adjunction $E(1, t) \adj E(t, 1)$.
+String diagrammatically, this corresponds to bending the string associated with the tight-cell $t$ from pointing down to pointing up.

 \begin{theorem} There is an isomorphism of categories rendering the following diagram commutative.

 \end{theorem}

 \begin{proof} Observe that, given a multiplication, we can define an extension operator, and conversely: